-Financial regulation legislation in South Africa is increasingly following international best practice through the accords of international bodies such as the Bank of International Settlements ("BIS"); the International Organization of Securities Commissions; and the International Association of Insurance Supervisors.
+Financial sector legislation in South Africa aligns with international best practice through the accords of international bodies such as the Bank of International Settlements ("BIS"); the International Organization of Securities Commissions; and the International Association of Insurance Supervisors.
 Banks in South Africa are governed by various Acts and legislation, most significantly the Banks Act, which is primarily based on similar legislation in the United Kingdom, Australia and Canada.